1984 Summer Olympics opening ceremony: Music of America

-Los Angeles produced an artistic interpretation of the American lifestyle and music called Music of America.
+Los Angeles produced an artistic interpretation of the American lifestyle and popular culture called Music of America.

-The first sequence opened with American Suite, performed by an 800-member marching band consisting primarily of members from colleges in the Los Angeles area.
+The first segment opened with American Suite, performed by an 800-member marching band consisting primarily of members from colleges in the Los Angeles area.
 However, there was also at least one member from every U.S. state.
 They performed American style marching sequences and marching precision.

-The second segment, Pioneer Spirit, depicted the American west at the turn of the 20th century.
+The second segment, called Pioneer Spirit, depicted the American west at the turn of the 20th century.
 It consisted of a 410-member ballet group performing a hoedown dance sequence with various props, including wagons and old west towns.

-The third segment, Dixieland Jamboree, depicted a traditional southern U.S. gospel choir featuring 300 members singing "When the Saints Go Marching In", led by Etta James.
+The third segment, Dixieland Jamboree, depicted a traditional southern U.S. gospel choir featuring 300 members singing "When the Saints Go Marching In", led by singer Etta James.

 The fourth segment, Urban Rhapsody, featured George Gershwin's "Rhapsody in Blue".
 84 grand pianos appeared from the Coliseum's peristyles, followed by the orchestra and over 200 dancers.

-The fifth segment, The World Stage, consisted of a 1940s big band orchestra medley, featuring songs mostly from Broadway, movies and popular music.
-Among the songs heard in this segment were "Sing, Sing, Sing", "Steppin' Out with My Baby" (from Easter Parade), "One" (from A Chorus Line), the theme from Fame, and the Michael Jackson hit "Beat It".
+The fifth segment, The World Stage, consisted of a 1940s big band orchestra medley performed by the marching band, featuring songs mostly from Broadway, movies and popular music.
+Among the songs heard in this segment were "Sing, Sing, Sing", "Take the 'A' Train", "Steppin' Out with My Baby" (from Easter Parade), "Cheek to Cheek (I'm in Heaven)" (from "Top Hat"), "One" (from A Chorus Line), the theme from Fame, and the Michael Jackson hit "Beat It".
 Joining the orchestra were 1,500 dancers.

 The sixth and final segment ended with the entire cast dancing and forming the outlined map of the United States to the strains of "America the Beautiful".

 Flags of the world

 Each seat in the Coliseum had a card placed underneath.
-At the count of three, each attendant flipped the card skyward and the crowd produced a card stunt, displaying the flags of all participating nations.
+At the count of three, each attendant flipped the card skyward and the crowd produced the biggest card stunt, displaying the flags of all participating nations.

 Parade of Nations

 John Williams performed his dedicated theme to the games, "Olympic Fanfare and Theme".
 Volunteer performers entered the stadium, marching with white Olympic flags.
 They formed the 1984 Olympic logo, as well as the "Stars in Motion" outline on the field.

-The Antwerp flag was then presented to Los Angeles Mayor Tom Bradley, as Bradley had not been present at the closing ceremonies of the 1980 Summer Olympics in Moscow four years earlier.
+The Antwerp flag was then presented to Los Angeles Mayor Tom Bradley by Louis Guirandou-N'Diaye, Alexandre de Mérode, Aileen Riggin Soule, and Alice Lord Landon, as Bradley had not been present at the closing ceremonies of the 1980 Summer Olympics in Moscow four years earlier.

 The parade of 140 National Olympic Committees began with Greece, as per tradition.

 Speeches were then made by Los Angeles Olympic Organizing Committee president Peter Ueberroth and IOC president Samaranch.
 For the first time, a sitting U.S. president opened the games in person, as President Reagan declared the competition officially open.

 The Olympic flag entered the stadium, and an instrumental version of the Olympic Hymn was played.
 Afterward, homing pigeons were released.